platformsh/platformsh-docs/docs/src/configuration/app/_index.md

 ## Control the build and deploy process

-Your app generally needs to undergo some steps to be turned from a Git repository into a running app.
+Your app generally needs to undergo some steps to be turned from the code in your Git repository into a running app.
 If you're running a PHP or Node.js app, this starts with the [build flavor](./app-reference.md#build), which runs a default set of tasks.
 Then any [global dependencies](./app-reference.md#dependencies) can be installed.